Advantages to an On-Campus Program

 Earning a degree online or on-campus is certainly a challenge.
 But in some ways, the challenge is greater when you learn with other students in person.

-The intellectual stimulation that occurs when you learn with others might challenge you to step up your game.
-You might work harder, study longer, and explore more in order to elevate your engagement to match that of your peers.
+You do these thing to elevate your engagement to match that of your peers.
 This isn’t to say that this can’t be done online too, but it might be more difficult without the face-to-face interaction of on-campus learning.

 Ultimately, the key is to do a lot of research before enrolling in college.
 Deciding whether to study online or in-person is just a fraction of the decisions you’ll need to make about your educational future.
 As with so many things, the more time and effort you put into planning and goal-setting, the better off you will be.